Generative Pipelines

 The concept of generative pipelines references the integration of generative services with other inputs and outputs, including application services, hardware, human beings, or just about anything you can think of.
 For example, let's review a customer complaint process within our bicycle rental application.
 Where a customer tried to withdraw funds, but the customer is reporting there was a system outage for a week, called customer 12 times, and was still unable to withdraw their money.
 A generative pipeline could automate that review process to:

-• Consume your of which customer communications qualify as a complaint
+Consume your business logic of which customer communications qualify as a complaint

 Here's a sample implementation that connects ChatGPT, Salesforce, and Twilio as part of the complaint resolution process: